louisicard/adimeo-data-suite/SEARCH_API.md

 5. [ Custom search ](#custom-search)
 ----
 <a name="search-main"></a>
-### Search: Main call
+### Search : Main call
-Main call returns all data for an index and a mapping.
+Main call return all data for an index and a mapping.

 * **URL**